Commercial Buildings Energy Consumption Survey (CBECS)

 The commercial sector encompasses a vast range of building types-service businesses, such as retail and wholesale stores, hotels and motels, restaurants, and hospitals, as well as certain buildings that would not be considered "commercial" in a traditional economic sense, such as public and private schools, correctional institutions, and religious and fraternal organizations.
 Excluded from the sector are the goods-producing industries: manufacturing, agriculture, mining, forestry and fisheries, and construction.

 Nearly all energy use in the commercial sector takes place in, or is associated with, the buildings that house these commercial activities.
 Analysis of the structures, activities, and equipment associated with different types of buildings is the clearest way to evaluate commercial sector energy use.
 The Commercial Buildings Energy Consumption Survey (CBECS) is a national-level sample survey of commercial buildings and their energy suppliers conducted quadrennially (previously triennially) by the Energy Information Administration (EIA).
-The 2003 CBECS was the eighth survey in the series begun in 1979.
+The 2018 CBECS was the eleventh survey in the series begun in 1979.
 From 1979 to 1986, the survey was known as the Nonresidential Buildings Energy Consumption Survey, or NBECS.

 Technical Information